aarona2708/Intrinsic-Value-Calculator/README.md

 # Intrinsic-Value-Calculator

-Calculates a stock's or company's intrinsic or real value based on the proper data given by the user.
+An investment analysis calculator programmed using Python 3.
+This calculator takes in a stock's or company's financial valuations inputted by the user to calculate the stock's intrinsic or real value.